hb-EXCEL-Logo

 If you want your tournament schedule to have four groups, create four copies of the 'Calc' spreadsheet and adapt them to the four groups.
 The special thing is that you don't need any special knowledge of the internals of this spreadsheet for this adjustment.
 There is a clear and highlighted area on this sheet where input is made and output can be received.
 This area is the communication interface of this group sorting machine.

 This version of the S-Class leaves little to be desired.
-Any number of groups are possible.
 Each group can consist of 3 to 9 participants.
+The number of groups is variable, but there cannot be more than 288 matches in total.
 The number of points for a win (usually 2 or 3) is adjustable.
 You can choose whether direct comparison has priority over goal difference (UEFA mode) or not (FIFA mode).
 As an output, the machine not only throws out the group table sorted by rank with the usual information (Pld, W, D, L, Goals, Diff, Pts), but also the cross-tabs with all the game results - one crosstab for the first legs and one for the second legs.
 Even the tables of direct comparisons are calculated and made available in the output area.

-An example file with three groups is intended to show the use of the 'Calc' spreadsheet and make it easier to get started.
+An example file with three groups (3 x 4 teams) is intended to show the use of the 'Calc' spreadsheet and make it easier to get started.
 It can be downloaded here:

 Detailed and understandable instructions are available as a PDF: